 - Voting.
 Employers must give employees up to two hours of paid leave to vote, unless the employee has two consecutive hours off work while the polls are open.

 - Family and medical leave.
 Maryland employees are protected by the federal Family Medical Leave Act (FMLA).
 This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
 Employees must be reinstated to the same position they previously held once their FMLA leave is over.
 Under Maryland law, employers who allow parental leave for biological parents must make the same leave available to adoptive parents.
+Employees in Maryland also have the right to take off the day when an immediate family member leaves for or returns from active military duty outside the United States.
 For more information, see the articles at Nolo’s FMLA page.

 What to Do Next

 If you think you were fired illegally, talk to a Maryland employment lawyer.
 A lawyer can help you sort through the facts and assess the strength of any claims you may have against your former employer.
 A lawyer can explain your options and help you protect your rights, whether you decide to try to get your job back, negotiate a severance package, or take your former employer to court.